Personal Health Budgets

 • grandparent; or

 These restrictions are not intended to prevent people from using their direct payments to employ a live-in personal assistant, provided that person is not someone who would usually be excluded by the regulations.
-The restriction applies where the relationship between the two people is primarily personal rather than contractual, for example if the people concerned would be living together in any case.

 Can I take my agency carer with me if I decide to have a personal health budget?